Arthur Desmond "Ragnar Redbeard"

 Arthur Desmond (1859-1929).

 In 1884 a failed local New Zealand politician.
-By 1893 Desmond, the rebel unionist agitator had moved to Australia fighting on the barricades.
-He produced pamphlets and journals like HARD CASH, and The Standard Bearer.
+Later, in 1893 Desmond, the rebel unionist agitator had moved to Australia fighting on the barricades, and produced pamphlets and journals like HARD CASH, and The Standard Bearer.

 After fleeing both the law, and country, Desmond ends up in Chicago, Illinois, United States of America.
-There, he lived a life under many diffrent names.
+There he lived a life under many diffrent names.
 He had an Advertisement Bureau, he was the store manager for a Candy & Ice Cream shop.
 He sold, printed, imported, and published books through Thurland & Thurland, and The House of Gowrie under the pseudonyms Richard Thurland, and Gavin Gowrie.
 In 1904 he married the young Fredericka Woldt (1882-1913), and within a few years Fredericka gave birth to their son Arthur Konar Desmond (1906-1977).
+By the end of 1920 up till his death in 1929 he sold books through his small book shop "Gold Coast Book Store."

 Have you heard of the notorious book MIGHT IS RIGHT, written by Ragnar Redbeard?
 Well, Arthur Desmond using the nom de guerre Ragnar Redbeard wrote that thundering opus of Social Darwinism.
 Might is Right first came out as a small circular back in Australia 1890.
 The first official edition was published in Chicago 1896.